algosup/2024-2025-project-1-fpga-team-5/TestPlan/TestPlan.md

 ### 1.1 Overview

 The primary aim of this project is to develop a Frogger game inspired by the classic 1981 version created by Konami, using FPGA technology and Verilog for implementation.
 The main objective of the game is to guide four frogs safely across a busy road and a flowing river while avoiding various obstacles such as cars and logs.
 Players must navigate each frog to their home.
-For more specifications, refer to (functional spec link).
+For more specifications, refer to the [Functional Specification](Documents/Specification/Functional/FunctionalSpecification.md).

 ### 1.2 Objectives and Tasks